Spixxr/Diff-EQ-Grapher/README.md

 # Diff-EQ-Grapher
-This is a system of differntial grapher
+This is a system of differential grapher